-Of course, we know that Gvasalia is constantly satirising fashion, such as the school-style signed shirts of SS19.
+Of course, we know that Gvasalia is constantly satirising fashion, such as this school-style signed shirt of SS19.

-He satirises the fibre of life itself, blatantly displaying his nihilistic attitude towards the whole being nice thing with this hoodie which says “idi nahui” - roughly translating to “go fuck yourself”.
+He satirises the fibre of life itself, blatantly displaying his nihilistic attitude towards the whole being nice thing with this hoodie (also from the SS19 collection) which says “idi nahui” - roughly translating to “go fuck yourself”.

 The SS20 collection is no different, except this time he is making a mockery out of capitalism.
 The models are churned out on the runway like McDonald’s churns out burgers.
 Name badges of these “McDonald’s employees” read nothing except 'Capitalism’.
 Some munch fries on their way down, whilst others are covered in capitalism’s biggest brands to the max - Heineken, Vodafone, Internet Explorer, and more.
 The models are representative of people who are consuming capitalism as much as it can be consumed.